 Although Nuru’s healthcare program focuses primarily on maternal and child health, we think it’s extremely important to involve men in all of our programming.
 In Kuria, Kenya, men are traditionally the primary decision makers.
 This still holds true in most households.
 Before getting married, a man has to pay a dowry in cows to his potential wife’s father.
 The woman’s father can demand as many cows as he wants, essentially setting the “selling price” for his daughter.
 Sometimes a man will continue paying off his dowry for years after the wedding.
-Once the couple gets married, the woman almost always moves into at the man’s homestead to live with his family.
+Once the couple gets married, the woman almost always moves into the man’s homestead to live with his family.
 The husband makes all household decisions and the wife is expected to follow whatever her husband says, whether she agrees with it or not.
 Marriages without this gender imbalance are rare.

 These regimented gender roles mean that a woman is often not allowed to make decisions about her own health or that of her children.
 This includes important health behaviors like delivering her baby at a health center, vaccinating her children, or using birth control.
 Since the man controls the household’s money, a woman will sometimes have to wait many hours until he returns home with the necessary cash before she can take their children to the health center when they’re sick.
 It also means she might not be able to buy the mosquito net that could save her children from malaria or the Water Guard that will protect her family from diarrhea.